 - There is no paid vacation or sick time.

 - All journeyman painters earn the same wage.
 For example, a residential journeyman painter working in air-conditioned homes every day earns the same money as an industrial painter working in a hazardous environment with toxic paint.
 The company itself can choose to pay a painter more, but the union pays the same wage for all journeyman painters.

 Is the Painters' Union a Good Career?

-The Painters' Union is a well-paying job with good benefits if you are fortunate to find work with a contractor who will keep you employed long-term.
-Employment can be unstable unless you are a skilled painter who can do more than paint walls.
-Having multiple skills, which you learn at trade school, like paper hanging, faux finishing, and wood finishing increase your chances of having steady employment during slow times.
+The Painters' Union comes with excellent pay and benefits if you're fortunate enough to find work with a contractor who will keep you employed your whole career.
+Employment can, however, be very unstable unless you are a skilled painter who can do more than paint walls.
+Having multiple skills, which you learn at trade school, like paper hanging, sand blasting, faux finishing, and wood finishing, increase your chances of keeping steady employment during bad economic times.

 The union benefits are also very good if you meet the quarterly hour requirements.
-Working overtime accrues time and a half pay as well as bonus hours for retirement and benefits.
+Working overtime accrues time and a half pay, as well as bonus hours for retirement and benefits.
 Additionally, you are protected if a company tries to cheat you out of your pay or work hours needed for benefits.
 All you have to do is call your steward and they will take care of you.